alcionai/corso/website/docs/support/known-issues.md

 * Exchange Calender Event instance exceptions (changes to a single event within a recurring series) aren't included in backup and restore.

-* SharePoint document library data cannot be restored after the library has been deleted.
+* SharePoint document library data can't be restored after the library has been deleted.